 Although there were earlier attempts to import European honey bees to Australia, most sources agree that the first successful introduction was in 1822.
 The Isabella was a merchant ship transporting convicts from England and the captain, John Wallis, brought seven hives to Sydney on the ship’s second voyage.
 The hives were auctioned the following week.

 Blue Mountains beekeeper Peter Barrett has published a detailed account of sources attesting to Wallis’s importation of bees and their subsequent history.
 He raises some doubts about the eventual success of Wallis’s hives, with some accounts suggesting that the bees eventually left the hives for “the woods”.

-Evidently, further hives were imported in 1924 aboard the Phoenix.
-However in a report in Loudon’s Gardener’s Magazine, quoted by Barrett, suggests the Sydney imports soon absconded to the bush.
+Evidently, further hives were imported in 1824 aboard the Phoenix.
+However, a report in Loudon’s Gardener’s Magazine, quoted by Barrett, suggests the Sydney imports soon absconded to the bush.
 This account attributes the first successful importation of European honey bees to Dr Braidwood Wilson of Hobart Town.
 It reads:

 The European Bee has been oftener than once introduced to Sydney, but without success; the swarms having always left the hives for the woods.